jesseleite/nvim-macroni/README.md

 Q: Why use Macroni at all when you can just yank directly from your register?

 A: Because then you have to deal with escaping termcodes, quotes, etc. yourself.
-Macroni escapes all that stuff so you can paste directly to a mapping or function, or save to your config for quick access via [Telescope picker](https://github.com/nvim-telescope/telescope.nvim), etc. 💅
+Macroni escapes all that stuff for you, so you can paste directly to a mapping or function, or save to your config for quick access via Macroni's handy [Telescope picker](https://github.com/nvim-telescope/telescope.nvim) 💅

 ## Installation